 December – December is often the wettest month in Ireland with high temperatures of 8°C and low temperatures of 5°C. That said it is not unheard of for temperatures to dip below freezing and snow can occur too.
 The days are the shortest of the year, with darkness creeping in just after 4pm.

-The moral of the story when it comes to visiting Ireland and the weather, is go prepared with layers, a raincoat at the very least and also an umbrella.
+The moral of the story when it comes to visiting Ireland and the weather is to go prepared with layers, a raincoat at the very least and also an umbrella.
 Just because the table below doesn’t mention rain in certain months does not mean there is none.
 Rain can occur during every month of the year in Ireland and it is best to be prepared.

 |Month||Weather||High Temp (C)||Low Temp (C)||# of Daylight Hours|